FrietzeLabUVM/cutruntools/USAGE.md

 fimo2.DREME-19.CCAATCGB  fimo2.DREME-3.TGAGTCAB   fimo2.MEME-2.GCAYBCTGGGAADYGTAGTYY
 fimo2.DREME-1.HGATAA     fimo2.DREME-4.AGATABS    fimo2.MEME-30.CYTCCCACAGC
 ```
-Within each sample, we see the results are organized by each motif.
-The ID of each motif corresponds to that in summary.tsv.
+The ID of each motif corresponds to that in the `summary.tsv` in previous step.
+Let us take a look at the motif footprint of HGATAA motif.

 ```bash
 cd fimo2.DREME-1.HGATAA